awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/schedule_time.md

 + The order of execution for scheduled actions is guaranteed within the same group, but not for scheduled actions across groups\.
 + A scheduled action must have a unique time value\.
 If you attempt to schedule an activity at a time when another scaling activity is already scheduled, the call is rejected with an error message noting the conflict\.
 + You can create a maximum of 125 scheduled actions per Auto Scaling group\.
-+ A scheduled action does not persist in your account once it has reached its end time\.
 + You can temporarily disable scheduled scaling without deleting your scheduled actions\.
 For more information, see [Suspending and resuming scaling processes](as-suspend-resume-processes.md)\.
-+ Cooldown periods are not supported\.
-+ You can also schedule scaling actions for resources beyond Amazon EC2\.
-For more information, see [Scheduled scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-scheduled-scaling.html) in the *Application Auto Scaling User Guide*\.
++ If you specify a recurring schedule, you can specify a date and time for the start time, the end time, or both\.
+  + If you specify a start time, Amazon EC2 Auto Scaling performs the action at this time, and then performs the action based on the specified recurrence\.
+  + If you specify an end time, the action stops repeating after this time\.
++ A scheduled action does not persist in your account once it has reached its end time\.

 ## Create and manage scheduled actions \(console\)<a name="create-sch-actions"></a>